Mohamad Elzahabi: Return to the United States

 Elzahabi became a truck driver in the United States.
 He applied for a Commercial driver's license on August 23, 2001 in Minnesota.
 He traveled to Boston on September 7, and three days later wrote a cashier's cheque for $30,000.
 He explained it as thinking it was unsafe to carry his stake with him while he was "bouncing from city to city, in search of paid driving work".
 He later used the cash to purchase a 1998 Freightliner 18-wheel truck with leather seats.
 His license was granted in January 2002.
 Several months later, in September 2003 he applied for a license allowing him to carry general freight.

 In late 2003, the FBI noted he was in the United States and hired an informant to live in the same rooming house.
 Agents acquired wiretaps and began following him, but there was no evidence he had any criminal aspirations.
 They approached him and asked him to stay in a hotel room with FBI agents for 17 days to be interrogated, and he agreed.
 He later said that he had been afraid they might treat him like Maher Arar if he refused.
 He gave interviews, took lie detector tests, and gave the agents the passwords to his internet accounts.

 He was confronted by the FBI about Abdullah Almalki.
 Elzahabi with his brother, was working with Almaki to sell walkie-talkies to Pakistani customers overseas.
 He said that he and his brother had not known what was in the packages they mailed from their New York garage.
 Classified American documents leaked to The Globe and Mail showed that Elzahabi also told the FBI he vaguely knew Arar in Afghanistan, having "spotted him there in the early 1990s".

-Elzahabi received his insurance clearance to begin work in April 2004.
+Elzahabi received his insurance clearance to begin work as a hazardous freight hauler in April 2004.